haiicmu/haiicmu.github.io/docs/index.md

 - Who should take this course?

-Advanced undergraduates or graduate students interested in machine learning.
+Advanced undergraduates or graduate students interested in how we design for better human AI interaction.

 - What are the pre-requisites?